FOR SAN FRANCISCO AND THE BAY AREA

 San Francisco Rent Ordinance

 Decades ago the City enacted the San Francisco Rent Stabilization and Arbitration Ordinance to address displacement of long-term tenants in an increasingly expensive rental housing market.
-The Rent Ordinance provides two protections: rent control and eviction control.
-A landlord can only raise the rent a certain small percentage each year and can only evict a tenant for one of the just cause reasons enumerated in the law.
-Tenants that live in buildings built before 1979, including illegal units, are covered by the San Francisco Rent Ordinance.
-Tenants that live in a single-family home or condominiums and moved in on or after January 1, 1996 do not have rent control protection but do have eviction protection under the San Francisco Rent ordinance.
+The San Francisco Rent Ordinance provides two protections: rent control and eviction control.
+A landlord can only raise the rent a certain small percentage each year and can only evict a tenant for one of the just-cause reasons enumerated in the law.

 SF Rent Board